Skip to main content

 asins = ["B0086FFHLS", "B00NNUMI86"]

-for item in result["items"]:
+for item in barcodes["items"]:

-Node.js Example
+Node.js

 const axios = require('axios');

-const API_KEY = '<API_KEY>'; // Get your API key from https://asinscope.com/en/dashboard/asinscope-api
+const API_KEY = '<API_KEY>'; // https://asinscope.com/en/dashboard/asinscope-api

-const API_URL = 'https://api.asinscope.com/circana/barcodes';
+const BARCODES_URL = 'https://api.asinscope.com/circana/barcodes';

-async function getBarcodes(asins) {
+async function postCircana(url, asins) {

-const response = await axios.post(API_URL, {
+const {data} = await axios.post(

 }